MLShukai/pamiq-vrchat/README.md

 ## 🎮 Running the Sample Project

-After setting up VRChat environment and cloning this repository, you can run a complete autonomous learning agent that interacts with VRChat using our sample scripts.
+After setting up VRChat environment and cloning this repository, you can run the sample project.
+It trains an agent that interacts with VRChat.

 - **For Linux Users**